 Try going back to the previous active learning example and updating the second list like this.

-In human language, we often emphasise certain words to alter the meaning of a sentence, and we often want to mark certain words as important or different in some way.
+In human language, we often emphasize certain words to alter the meaning of a sentence, and we often want to mark certain words as important or different in some way.
 HTML provides various semantic elements to allow us to mark up textual content with such effects, and in this section, we'll look at a few of the most common ones.

 When we want to add emphasis in spoken language, we stress certain words, subtly altering the meaning of what we are saying.
 Similarly, in written language we tend to stress words by putting them in italics.
 For example, the following two sentences have different meanings.